What Matters is Not What Happened: Advanced Memoir Workshop

 January 15-18, 2016

 Using Vivian Gornick’s famous line about “what matters,” we’ll investigate the best way to tell your story in this advanced memoir workshop.
 With your own memoir-in-progress as a springboard, you will explore the importance of seeing your first-person narrator as a character in your story, experiment with writing exercises and discuss your new work.
 Be ready to submit 2-3 pages on which you need feedback by Dec.
-15 (or if registering after that date, submit within a week of registering).
+20. If you register after this date, no problem–just submit your work within a week of registering.
 The workshop leader and participants will read each submission before the Getaway.

 *Limited to just 10 participants.*